 NOTE: The statutory separation period is two years for spouses who separated before December 5, 2016, and one year for spouses who separated December 5, 2016 or later.

-❝An entire mediation divorce that includes discussing and deciding terms, signing Pennsylvania legal documents, and getting a mutual consent Pennsylvania decree can be completed in my office.❞
+❝An entire mediation divorce that includes discussing and deciding topics, signing Pennsylvania legal documents, and getting a Pennsylvania divorce decree can be completed in my office.❞

-If spouses choose to take more time before consenting to a no-fault divorce decree, that is okay.
+If divorcing couples choose to take more time before consenting to a decree, that is okay.
 Some husbands and wives are not ready to divorce so quickly.
-Some choose to stay married—but live apart—for continuation of marital health insurance benefits or personal reasons.
+Some choose to stay married for continuation of marital health insurance benefits, to file taxes jointly, or for personal reasons.

 Divorce mediation can begin when both spouses are ready

-Divorce mediation may begin as soon as both spouses are ready.
-The first step is an initial consultation with divorce mediator.
+Divorce mediation can begin as soon as both spouses are ready.
+The first step is a free consultation about divorce mediation.

-In my office, an initial consultation can occur within days of a request.
+In my office, a free consultation can happen within days of a request.
 Because my law practice is limited to mediation divorce, I am focused and efficient.
 I take pride in attending to all matters promptly.